Jvmes-Park/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors
-A small little game replicating the classic game of Rock Paper Scissors using C++.
+A small little program replicating the classic game of Rock Paper Scissors using C++.